 For the sugar, I opted for granulated Swerve brand (Erythritol).
 It is the one I felt most comfortable with using for my first recipe, not to mention, it is the one I have worked with the most.
-Swerve is an approved sweetener for the Keto diet and it has no effect on Grumpy’s blood sugar.
-I measured it the same as you would the regular sugar and did use 2/3 cup.
-If you like sweets, then stick with that amount.
-Because I don’t mind my sweets being less sweet, I will probably shoot for just 1/2 cup next time I make this recipe.
+Swerve is an approved sweetener for the Keto diet and it has no effect on blood sugar.
+I have since used Monkfruit

-I hope you will enjoy these Raspberry Muffins and first baking experiment as a Keto follower!
-Let me know if you try the recipe and how they turned out for you!
+I hope you will enjoy these Raspberry Muffins as my first baking experiment on Keto!
+If your into a more traditional cinnamon flavored muffin, this recipe for Keto Cinnamon Collagen Muffins is a great choice!

 - 1 cup Almond Flour